jay4170/SketchaEtch/README.md

 # SketchaEtch
-A simple we based etch a sketch
+A simple web based etch a sketch